-By Phoenix – I love trees like many people, and I especially love evergreens, the large pine, wild cedar, semi desert juniper.
-In my hard trees I love big oaks and sequoias.
-The Pines and Cedars smell wonderful and as you may know, are great medicine trees.
-I love when I am in a Pine forest or surrounded by cedars of every kind.
+By Phoenix – I love trees like many people, but I was born to love evergreens, the large pine, wild cedar, semi desert juniper and fir.
+In the big trees I love oaks and sequoias and been blessed to live around these forests and meadows with their presence.
+The Pines and Cedars smell so wonderful its like the holidays all year for me, especially when I drink cedar or pine tea.
+And as you may know, they are all great medicine trees.
+I love when I am in a Pine forest or surrounded by Cedars of every kind.

 I don’t know why, its not really something I can explain how good they smell and how good they make me feel, it just does.
 These are some of the things that makes my heart feel connected to mother earth.
 There have been times in ancient cultures and even today where the tree is honored for what it gives us so we can survive.

 Those of us who deeply honor nature, trees, animals and birds and even bugs, have a natural affinity to be more harmonious with nature.
 We are ten times more likely to respect her, pick up after her, protest those who don’t.
 This is our soul nature, for there was a time, we remember, when she was flowing, abundant and wild.